 The answer often lies in a malfunctioning metallothionein (MT) protein.
 This is a protein within the body that essentially deals with heavy metal detoxification.
 It has potent metal binding and redox (reduction-oxidation reaction) capabilities.
-May parents have one child that is just not able to get rid of all of todays toxins.
+Many parents have one child that is just not able to get rid of all of todays toxins.

-reduce exposure and enhance MT activation.
+Reduce exposure and enhance MT (metallothionein) activation.